EMI-Group/tensorneat/README.md

 4. Thanks to [Brax](https://github.com/google/brax) and [gymnax](https://github.com/RobertTLange/gymnax) for efficient benchmarking frameworks.

-5. Thanks to [EvoX](https://github.com/EMI-Group/evox) for multi-device and distributed support.
+5. Thanks to the [EvoX](https://github.com/EMI-Group/evox).
+Integrating with EvoX allows TensorNEAT to combine the NEAT algorithm with other evolutionary algorithms, expanding its potential.
+EvoX also provides multi-device and distributed support for TensorNEAT.

 ## Citing TensorNEAT